ptytb/ritmom/README.md

 ### What this app does
 It's for learning languages.
-Creates audio tracks sourcing a word and phrase pairs from your Google Translate favorites list.
+Creates audio tracks from:

+- Your **Google Translate favorites** list.
+Feeds word and phrase pairs from.
+- Plain text file with foreign word list.
+Offline dictionaries are used for translation.

 The idea is to use a sequence